ryantd42/NY-Legislative-Git/2023/S3593A-2023/bill.md

  SHALL HAVE THE FOLLOWING MEANINGS:
   (I)  "VETERAN"  SHALL  HAVE  THE  SAME MEANING AS SET FORTH IN SECTION EIGHTY-FIVE OF THE CIVIL SERVICE LAW.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD01417-05-3
+ S. 3593--A  2

   (II) "DISABLED VETERAN" SHALL HAVE THE SAME MEANING AS  SET  FORTH  IN SECTION EIGHTY-FIVE OF THE CIVIL SERVICE LAW.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01417-02-3
- S. 3593  2

   §  2.
 Subparagraph (B) of paragraph 1 of subsection (i) of section 606
- of the tax law is amended by adding a new clause (1) to read as follows:
+ of the tax law is amended by  adding  a  new  clause  (li)  to  read  as
+ follows:

- (1) LEGAL SERVICES VETERANS TAX  AMOUNT OF CREDIT UNDER SUBDIVISION CREDIT UNDER SUBSECTION (OOO)  FIFTY-NINE OF SECTION TWO HUNDRED TEN-B
+ (LI) LEGAL SERVICES VETERANS TAX  AMOUNT OF CREDIT UNDER SUBDIVISION CREDIT UNDER SUBSECTION (PPP)  SIXTY OF SECTION TWO HUNDRED TEN-B

   §  3.
-Section 606 of the tax law is amended by adding a new subsection (ooo) to read as follows:
+Section 606 of the tax law is amended by adding a new subsection (ppp) to read as follows:
-  (OOO) LEGAL SERVICES VETERANS TAX  CREDIT.
+  (PPP) LEGAL SERVICES VETERANS TAX  CREDIT.
 (1)  GENERAL.
 A  TAXPAYER SHALL  BE  ALLOWED  A  CREDIT,  TO  BE  COMPUTED  AS  PROVIDED  IN  THIS SUBSECTION, AGAINST THE TAX IMPOSED BY THIS ARTICLE FOR ANY ATTORNEY WHO PERFORMS A MINIMUM OF FIFTY HOURS OF PRO BONO LEGAL SERVICES  FOR  CIVIL